niklasberglund/open-chinese-dictionary-proposal/README.md

 CC-CEDICT is distributed for free but is not very open in a sense.
 This is a proposal to create a fork of CC-CEDICT which is more open and modernized.
 The goal is to make the data more accessible both for consuming and contributing.

+The idea is to make the dictionary more accessible to encourage more people to join the collaborative effort and to set up a working group of people who together plan the future direction of the dictionary.

 The main components of this proposal are:

 * Providing API for